saraclem/sclemente-tswd-portfolio/final-project-part-two.md

 - Individuals who enjoy traveling and are looking for recommendations, tips, tricks!

 #### Interview script
-> List the goals from your research, and the questions you intend to ask.
-- I shared my draft website with colleagues during class, and sourced their feedback.
+> I shared my draft website with colleagues during class, and sourced their feedback.
 My main goals for the feedback sessions are listed below, along with insights gained.

 #### Interview Goals
 - Assess whether the flow of the story is logical, confusing, and if there are any points that don't fit well or aren't less interesting